MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex04_DLP_policies.md

 In this task you'll test the DLP policy that was created in the previous task.

-1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and logged into Microsoft 365 as Joni Sherman.
+1. You should still be signed in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account and signed in to Microsoft 365 as Joni Sherman.

 1. Open a Microsoft Edge browser window and navigate to **https://outlook.office.com/**